ucbrise/flor/README.md

 0  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      0     0  0.0005         64     0.5
 1  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      0     1  0.0005         64  0.3333
 2  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      1     0  0.0005         64  0.3333
-3  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      1     1  0.0005         64    0.25
-4  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      2     0  0.0005         64    0.25
-5  ml_tutorial 2026-08-13 11:27:06.417615  train.py  forward      2     1  0.0005         64     0.2
 ```

-The `epoch` and `step` columns come from the named `flor.loop` calls.
-Each row pairs a logged `loss` with its epoch, step, and the run's `lr` and
-`batch_size`.
-FlorDB combines them automatically.
+Using `flor` to set hyper-parameters, name loops, and log the metrics inside them, you give each *training* record its context.
+Use `flor.dataframe()` to query those values together and compare them across runs.

-→ [Experiment tracking](docs/tracking.md): declaring inputs, recording metrics,
+→ [Experiment tracking](docs/tracking.md): setting arguments, recording metrics,
 and naming your loops with the Flor API.

-FlorDB keeps a local, gitignored copy of each checkpoint you save with `torch.save`.
+For the `torch.save` call above, FlorDB keeps a local, gitignored copy of the
+file for each run.
+Each save updates that run's copy, leaving its last
+checkpoint available for evaluation.
+The filename is your choice (`ckpt.pth` is just an example).
 You decide whether to track the original file in Git.

 → [Checkpoints](docs/checkpoints.md): what gets copied, and how replay treats
 your checkpoint file.

 ## 🔍 Evaluate Past Runs

-New questions come up after training: a metric you forgot to log, or a bias
-that only surfaced in production.
+New questions come up after training: a metric you forgot to log, or a bias that only surfaced in production.
 Load a past run's checkpoint in Jupyter and
-evaluate the model, or add the `flor.log` statement to your script and replay
-past runs to record it.
+evaluate the model.
+Or, add the `flor.log` statement to your script and replay past runs to record it.

 ### Pull the model into Jupyter